 Following is a list of AIS transponders and receivers that should work with the AIS Radar application.
 Please note that not all of these devices have been tested.
 Also, the list is certainly not complete.

 The following serial to Wi-Fi (or NMEA to Wi-Fi adapters should work with the AIS Radar application.
-Generally, all serial-to-Wi-Fi adapters will work that support the AIS serial data rate of 38.400 bps and that provide the AIS data stream on a TCP port (UDP is not supported).
+Generally, all serial-to-Wi-Fi adapters will work that support the AIS serial data rate of 38.400 bps and that provide the AIS data stream on a TCP port or via UDP.

 This application is no replacement for professional marine equipment.
 Always adhere to the principles of good seamanship and use proper caution and common sense when commanding a ship.